RediSearch/redisearch-getting-started/docs/007-query-movies.md

    6) "Drama"
 ```

-As you can see this query is applying for condition on two different fields with a exact match on the TAG.
+As you can see this query applies conditions to two different fields with an exact match on the TAG.

-TAG is the structure to use when you want to do exact match condition on string/words.
+TAG is the structure to use when you want to do exact matches on strings/words.
 ---
 </details>